gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 Download or print a [combat sheet]({{< relref "/downloads" >}}) and fill it out with the following information:

 * **Speed**: The number of spaces you can move per turn, ranging from 4-8.
 Your speed is equal to your **AGI** + 3.
-If you begin your turn adjacent to an enemy, your Speed instead becomes 1 until the end of your turn.
+If you begin your turn adjacent to an enemy, your speed instead becomes 1 until the end of your turn.

 * **Range**: The number of spaces away from your target or point of interaction you can be, ranging from 1-5.
 Your range is equal to your **PER**.